aurel-g/ComfyUI-MarkItDown/README.md

 # ComfyUI-MarkItDown

-This node pack helps to convert various files to Markdown.
-It is a Convenient comfyUI wrapper for Microsoft [markitdown](https://github.com/microsoft/markitdown) .
+This ComfyUI node pack helps to convert various files to Markdown.
+It is a convenient ComfyUI wrapper for Microsoft [markitdown](https://github.com/microsoft/markitdown) .

 ## Custom Nodes